telepresenceio/telepresence/tutorial.md

 </tr>
 </table>

-This diagram demonstrates the flow of requests the intercept has created.
+This diagram demonstrates the flow of requests using the intercept.
 The laptop on the left visits the preview URL, the request is redirected to the cluster ingress, and requests to and from the `DataProcessingNodeService` by other pods are proxied to the developer laptop running Telepresence.

 ![Intercept Architecture](../../images/tp-tutorial-4.png)